 Like YouTube, Pinterest is a treasure chest of “how-to” guides for beginners and advanced Procreate users.
 There are even easy, fun lessons on TikTok that you might replicate as creative challenges!
 Because these tutorials are quick, they will allow students to dedicate more of their remaining class time to artmaking.

 As you search for digital apps to bring into your classroom, whether that is Procreate or some other platform, reference this guide to help.
-This downloadable PDF from our FLEX Collection, Incorporating Basic Technology, is a great tool to assist with decision-making.
+This downloadable PDF from the Collection, Incorporating Basic Technology in FLEX Curriculum, is a great tool to assist with decision-making.
 It also includes considerations to make the implementation process as smooth as possible.Download Now!